alexandrainst/danlp/README.md

 ## NLP Models
-Natural Language Processing an active area of research and it consists of many different tasks.
+Natural Language Processing is an active area of research and it consists of many different tasks.
 The DaNLP repository provides an overview of Danish models for some of the most common NLP tasks.

 The repository is under development and this is the list of NLP tasks planned to be covered in the repository.
 - [x] [Embedding of text](docs/models/embeddings.md)